dxos/dxos/docs/docs/specs/v0/composer.md

 **Dynamic chrome**, where the chrome and it's organization is also extensible and now plugins have to express explicitly the elements of chrome they depend on because their presence can no longer be assumed.

-These are in addition to another orthogonal dimension of complexity, the way we load plugins:
+These are in addition to another orthogonal dimension of complexity: **the way we load plugins**:

-**Static plugins**, where a `<Composer />` element is given a list of `Plugin[]` directly as props and has to be compiled into the app at build time.
+**Static plugins**, where the application is given a list of `Plugin[]` directly as props and has to be compiled into the app at build time.

 **Dynamic plugins**, where the app knows how to load plugins via ESM `import` calls in the browser at runtime.